mattmcmanus/puppet-cas/README.md

 *NO WHERE CLOSE TO FINISHED*

+Easily setup production and development servers for CAS.

+**Setting up a *production* environment**:

+* Installs and configures tomcat
+* Creates a CAS user
+* Automatically generates your CSR based off provided Org information and the server fqdn.
+* **Manual Steps:** Apply the SSL cert when your done and upload your war file to the right directory

+**Setting up a *development* environment**:

+* Installs and configures tomcat and maven.
+(Including automatically setting up a self signed cert)
+* Creates a CAS user
+* The development class takes a url to a git repo of your maven overlay and sets up your workspace in the cas users home

 ## Requirements

 This module depends on some other puppet modules.
 They are all listed below: